Webform / Slack tutorial (easy)

-This tutorial will guide you through building your very first workflow and introduce you to the basic concepts of working with tray.
-Along the way there will be links to articles where you can learn more about the steps we'll go through.
-If you get stuck there are ways for you to get more help here.
+This tutorial will guide you through building a very simple workflow and introduce you to the basic concepts of working with tray.

 - A Slack account with admin permissions